 - Meadow: The game's southern half is a lush golden-red autumn forest.

 - Clive Barker's Undying: The last section of the game takes place in an alternative universe ruled by Bethany Covenant, called "Eternal Autumn".
 The scarce vegetation there has dark colors, although it's mostly composed of rocky terrain.

 - The starting area for Blood Elf players, the Eversong Woods, is a section of forest where the trees are perpetually covered in red and gold autumn foliage, with leaves falling from their branches and drifting to earth.

 - Azshara is a forested area on the eastern coast of Kalimdor (the westernmost continent of the game world) cloaked in an eternal autumn.
 The trees are always a rich orange and red, while the grasses and ground cover are in a more muted ochre.
 It's worth noting that all the trees in the area are conifers, and resemble pines more than anything.
 This does nothing to stop their needles from being a brilliantly red as any maple's leaves in autumn.

 - The Runewood — a forested area within Stormhelm, a region of the Broken Isles — consists of trees whose leaves are in perpetual fall gold, something that goes for both the broadleaved trees and the conifers.

-- Dungeons & Dragons supplement WG7 Castle Greyhawk.
-Level 4 of the Castle, "There's No Place Like Up", takes place almost entirely in an extradimensional area called "Eternal Autumn Woods".
-Most of the area consists of a forest with gold, orange and red colored leaves.
+- Dungeons & Dragons: In the supplement WG7 Castle Greyhawk, Level 4 of the titular castle, "There's No Place Like Up", takes place almost entirely in an extradimensional area called "Eternal Autumn Woods".
+Most of the area consists of a forest with gold, orange and red leaves.
 The ground is covered with things like piles of raked leaves and bushels of apples.